Sign Up for Updates

 Have you heard of carbo loading?
 It’s a potential energy booster for endurance athletes.
 But for everyday exercisers it could lead to weight gain.
 Here’s the lowdown on carbo loading.

 If you were to sit down for dinner with a bunch of runners the night before a marathon, chances are good they’d be chowing down on carbs—lots of them.
-You’d be surrounded by people eating heaping piles of spaghetti, rice, potatoes and bread – all in an attempt to top off their fuel tanks before the race.
-Most endurance athletes know that it takes a lot of carbs to keep their engines running – so there’s always a big push to pack in as much as they can the night before an event.
-But many endurance exercisers that I talk to don’t think about what they’re eating for the last few days before a race – which is too bad, because it could make a big difference in how well they perform.
+You’d be surrounded by people eating heaping piles of spaghetti, rice, potatoes and bread, all in an attempt to top off their fuel tanks before the race.
+Most endurance athletes know that it takes a lot of carbs to keep their engines running, so there’s always a big push to pack in as much as they can the night before an event.
+But many endurance exercisers that I talk to don’t think about what they’re eating for the last few days before a race.
+That’s is too bad, because it could make a big difference in how well they perform.

 Note, though, that I have been using the term endurance athletes.
 Carbo loading is only helpful for those who are regularly engaged in intense, continuous exercise lasting longer than 60 minutes.
 If your workouts are generally shorter than that, carbo loading won’t help you.
-The value of carbohydrate loading is in its ability to keep you going longer – it doesn’t allow you to workout any harder.
-And, if you use your daily stroll around the park as an excuse to pile on the pasta, you could end up just piling on extra pounds, instead.
+The value of carbohydrate loading is in its ability to keep you going longer.
+It doesn’t allow you to workout any harder.
+If you use your daily stroll around the park as an excuse to pile on the pasta, you could end up just piling on extra pounds instead.